j-baker/kraken-wrapper/readme.md

     will still take precedence over the environment variable).
 Can be used to enforce a certain type of build environment to use (available values are `PEX_ZIPAPP` (default), `PEX_PACKED`, `PEX_LOOSE` and `VENV`).
 * `KRAKENW_REINSTALL`: If set to `1`, behaves as if `--reinstall` was specified.
+* `KRAKENW_INCREMENTAL`: If set to `1`, virtual environment build environments are "incremental", i.e. they will be reused if they already exist and their installed distributions will be upgraded.

 __Recommendations__